Undo changes in Git repository

 Select the commit that you want to move HEAD onto and select Reset Current Branch to Here from the context menu.

-Soft: all changes from commits that were made after the selected commit will be staged (that means they will be moved to the Local Changes tab of the Version Control tool window Alt+9 so that you can review them and commit later if necessary).
+Soft: all changes from commits that were made after the selected commit will be staged (that means they will be moved to the Changes view so that you can review them and commit later if necessary).

 Mixed: changes made after the selected commit will be preserved but will not be staged for commit.